-By utilizing internal collaboration platforms like Workplace by Facebook, organizations have a real opportunity to connect their workforce, build culture and increase productivity like never before.
-Here are five ways bots on Workplace by Facebook can help combat the critical communication issues being faced by your company.
+By utilizing internal collaboration platforms like Workplace from Facebook, organizations have a real opportunity to connect their workforce, build culture and increase productivity like never before.
+Here are five ways bots on Workplace from Facebook can help combat the critical communication issues being faced by your company.

 1. More engaging and effective company wide communications